Top 10 Wrist Wraps for Powerlifting

 Your wrist wraps should be easy to carry with you when you are not using them.
 They should wrap up easily and stay folded, even go in a pouch.
 It is also nice if you have wraps which are machine washing.
 They will be exposed to lots of sweat so you will want something which you can wash and know that it will still hold its shape and elasticity.

 Be sure to take a look at the materials these wraps are made of.
-You want to something which is durable like canvas or a strong neoprene blend.
-You want a wrap which will stand up to your intense workout and also will stand up to being washed.
+You want something which is durable like canvas or a strong neoprene blend.
+You want a wrap that will stand up to your intense workout and also will stand up to being washed.

 Most of these wraps are made out of cotton, elastic, and polyester.
 Cotton is a good material because it is natural and so soft against your skin.
 It also holds color well over time.
 Cotton is also very breathable material.
 If you have sensitive skin, a good amount of cotton would definitely be a good idea.